sangupta/am/README.md

 // the AmHttpServletRequest.getDefault() method returns a request for a server
 // deployed on localhost on port 80, and being hit with same machine where
-// the servlet context is `context` and the path is `/home.html` AmHttpServletRequest request = AmHttpServletRequest.getDefault("home.html");
+// the servlet context is `context` and the path is `/home.html` MockHttpServletRequest request = MockHttpServletRequest.getDefault("home.html");

-// the response object to which filter will write AmHttpServletResponse response = new AmHttpServletResponse();
+// the response object to which filter will write MockHttpServletResponse response = new MockHttpServletResponse();

 // filter invocation
 AmServletFilterTestHelper.assertFilterChainInvoked(filter, request, response);